-Significant impact of contamination is unlikely but all areas will be identified, examined and advice sought from County Ecologists, Natural England and the Environment Agency regarding harm.
+Significant impact of contamination is unlikely, but all areas will be identified, examined and advice sought from County Ecologists, Natural England and the Environment Agency regarding harm.
 The effects on eco-receptors will be assessed using the Statutory Guidance.

 Section 40 of the Natural Environment and Rural Communities Act 2006 places a duty on local authorities to consider biodiversity in the work that they do.
 It should be noted that occasionally contaminated land may support living organisms that would not ordinarily be found in the area, creating a valuable ecological system.
+An example of this is the Spetchells along the riverside in Prudhoe.
 Specialist advice would be sought on the likelihood of rare species and habitats being present within the site under investigation.